Adroitguy/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     Return value: the pointer to dest

 FYI: The standard library provides a similar function: strcpy.
 Run man strcpy to learn more.
+10. Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers (advanced)

+11. Don't hate the hacker, hate the code
+#advanced